Tertioptus/comendium/README.md

 # Compendium

 Compendium is a user-story tracking specification for agile team collaboration, project management, and resource sharing.
-XP is a companion script for the compendium specificaiton, that can be shared across multiple desktop terminals.
+XP is a companion script for the compendium specification, that can be shared across multiple desktop terminals.

 ## Contents